SadeEtensh/ReactNativeLoginScreenUI/README.md

 ## Login Screen

-- each componenets of UI is nicely animated using React native reaminated libray
+- each componenets of UI is nicely animated using React native reaminated library

 ![Alt text](<Screenshot 2023-10-19 at 9.16.23 at night.png>)

 ## SignUp Screen

-- each componenets of UI is nicely animated using React native reaminated libray
+- each componenets of UI is nicely animated using React native reaminated library

 ![Alt text](<Screenshot 2023-10-19 at 9.17.09 at night.png>)